Causes of thyroid cancer

 What causes thyroid cancer?

-We do not know what causes thyroid cancer in most people.
+The causes of thyroid cancer in most people are not known.
 But there are some things that may increase your risk of developing it.
 These are called risk factors.
-Having one or more risk factors does not mean you will get thyroid cancer.
+Having 1 or more risk factors does not mean you will get thyroid cancer.
 And if you do not have any risk factors, it does not mean you will not get cancer.

 The information here is about papillary and follicular thyroid cancers.
 Medullary thyroid cancer and anaplastic thyroid cancer have different risk factors.

-If you are worried about thyroid cancer and would like to talk to someone, we're here.
+If you are worried about thyroid cancer and would like to talk to someone, we are here.
 You can:

 • an enlarged thyroid (goitre)